addocolo/WineQuality/README.md

 For our EDA we will examine several visualizations of our data.

-1. **Bar chart of wine qualities stacked**: The bar chart illustrates the distribution of wine qualities across both red and white wines.
-Quality scores range from 3 to 9, with scores of 5 and 6 being the most frequent and representing the majority of the data.
+1. **Bar chart of wine qualities**: The bar chart illustrates the distribution of wine qualities across both red and white wines.
+Quality scores are 0 for low quality and 1 for high quality.
+The data is quite unbalanced with samples of low quality outnumbering high at about 4:1.
+This was by design since high quality wine implies some level of exclusivity.
 Conversely, there are relatively few quality scores of 3 and 9, which represent outliers of very low and very high quality, respectively.
-These trends persist across both red and white wines.
+This imbalance persist across both red and white wines.

 ![image](https://github.com/user-attachments/assets/f1a4619d-bb6c-4646-a21c-d63c85a59611)